cb0806151/pennyauctionv2/README.md

 <br /><br />
 After each bid the deadline is reset to its initial value.
 However, if it ticks all the way down the auction ends and the last Attendee to make a bid wins the pot.
 <br /><br />
+---
+## Environment Setup Instructions

+### Windows

+- clone the repository
+- open a terminal to the pennyauctionv2 folder
+- from there run the command `yarn install`
+- once that has completed run `cd src`
+- run the `wsl` command to switch over to linux
+- run the `curl https://raw.githubusercontent.com/reach-sh/reach-lang/master/reach -o reach ; chmod +x reach` command to download reach into the src folder
+- run the `./reach version` command to ensure it installed
+- run the `./reach react` command.
+This will fail with errors, but it will compile the contract and start up ganache
+- press Ctrl + C to halt ./reach react
+- start up a new terminal and navigate to the pennyauctionv2 folder
+- now run the `yarn start` command to run the application

+### Linux

+- clone the repository
+- open a terminal to the pennyauctionv2 folder
+- from there run the command `yarn install`
+- once that has completed run `cd src`
+- run the `curl https://raw.githubusercontent.com/reach-sh/reach-lang/master/reach -o reach ; chmod +x reach` command to download reach into the src folder
+- run the `./reach version` command to ensure it installed
+- run the `./reach react` command.
+This will fail with errors, but it will compile the contract + start up ganache
+- press Ctrl + C to halt ./reach react
+- run the `cd ..` command to navigate back to the pennyauctionv2 folder
+- now run the `yarn start` command to run the application
+---
 ## Development Log

 2/15/21